What Are Agency Costs?

-Agency costs usually refers to the conflicts between shareholders and their company's managers.
-A shareholder wants the manager to make decisions which will increase the share value.
-Managers, instead, would prefer to expand the business and increase their salaries, which may not necesarrily increase share value.
+While shareholders prefer managers to make decisions which will increase the share value, managers prefer to expand the business and increase their salaries (which may not necessarily increase share value).

 How Do Agency Costs Work?

 In a publicly-held company, agency costs occur when company management (i.e. “agent”) places their own personal financial interests above those of the shareholder (ie. 'principal').

 Agency costs may be incurred if the agent uses the company's resources for their own benefit.
 They may also occur from shareholders using techniques to prevent the agent from prioritizing their own interests over the shareholders'.

 For example, when traveling for a conference, senior partners incur agency costs by dining at gourmet restaurants and upgrading to first-class flights.
 These expenses not only increase a company’s operating cost, but they also don’t provide any value to shareholders.

 To keep their interests top priority, shareholders may offer the following examples of agency costs such as:

 - paying bonuses to management if/when share prices increase